sndunn31/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial guides you through a step by step process of creating a virtual machine and then outlines the installation process of osTicket within the virtuak machine.<br />
+This tutorial guides you through a step by step process of creating a virtual machine and then outlines the installation process of osTicket within the virtual machine.<br />

 <h2>Video Demonstration</h2>